dockstore/dockstore-documentation/docs/getting-started/getting-started-with-notebooks.rst

 To get started, you will need a Google Colab account and a GitHub account.

 In your Google Colab account, link your Google Colab account to your GitHub account.
 Click on the Settings gear icon in the upper right corner, then select GitHub in the dialog box.
-Click on Authorise with GitHub and authorise Google Colab to access your GitHub account.
+Click on Authorise with GitHub and authorize Google Colab to access your GitHub account.

 .. figure:: /assets/images/docs/google-colab-authorize-with-github.png
     :width: 60 %